liquidiqq/iconkit/README.md

 </script>
 ```

-It is not recommended to disable the default sizes, instead, define your own classes for `regularSize` and `miniSize`:
+It is not recommended to disable the default sizes, instead, define your own classes for `$regularSize` and `$miniSize`:

 ```html
 <script>